hyperledger/indy-hipe/text/protocols/tictactoe-1.0/README.md

 Describes a simple protocol, already familiar to most developers, as a way to demonstrate how all protocols should be documented.

-    Note: Read the document below as a prototype and a good example of how to go about documenting a protocol in a HIPE.
-The format doesn't have to be slavishly followed, but considering the issues covered in this example should be helpful.

 # Motivation
 [motivation]: #motivation